-- For a four-round rally, HM Bonus Score = 300-(Total HM Penalties X 3) - For a three-round rally, HM Bonus Score = 225-(Total HM Penalties X 2.25) - For a two-round rally, HM Bonus Score = 150-(Total HM Penalties X 1.5) - 2.
-In extraordinary circumstances when a short team (three rider team) becomes a shortened team (two rider and one stable manager) prior to the start of competition, the following team scoring will take effect. - A. In the event of the competitor being removed completely from the team, ghost Horse Management scores will be determined per the Horse Management Handbook.

-Ghost riding scores will be determined by averaging the riding scores of the two remaining competitors.

-B. In the event of the competitor no longer being able to participate in the riding portion of the competition, they shall continue to earn Horse Management scores, and ghost riding scores will be determined by averaging the riding scores of the two remaining competitors.
+- 2. In extraordinary circumstances when a short team (three rider team) becomes a shortened team (two rider and one stable manager) prior to the start of competition, the following team scoring will take effect. - A. In the event of the competitor being removed completely from the team, ghost Horse Management scores will be determined per the Horse Management Handbook, ghost riding scores will be determined by averaging the riding scores of the two remaining competitors. - B. In the event of the competitor no longer being able to participate in the riding portion of the competition, they shall continue to earn Horse Management scores, and ghost riding scores will be determined by averaging the riding scores of the two remaining competitors.

 NOTE: The above scoring is not to be used in a 4 person team's loss of a rider or mount.
-Only to be used with a 3 person team rather than losing a team completely from the rally.
+It is only to be used with a 3 person team rather than losing a team completely from the rally.

-Article 58-Individual Scoring
+Article 55-Individual Scoring